-Namespace Management command specific status values are defined in Figure 103.
+Namespace Management command specific status values are defined in Figure 124.

-Figure 103: Namespace Management - Command Specific Status Values
+Figure 124: Namespace Management - Command Specific Status Values

 Value Description 0Ah Invalid Format: The LBA Format specified is not supported.
-This may be due to various conditions, including: specifying an invalid LBA Format number, or 2) enabling protection information when there is not sufficient metadata per LBA, or 3) the specified format is not available in the current configuration, or invalid security state (refer to TCG SIIS), etc. 15h Namespace Insufficient Capacity: Creating the namespace requires more free space than is currently available.
+This may be due to various conditions, including: specifying an invalid LBA Format number, or enabling protection information when there is not sufficient metadata per LBA, or the specified format is not available in the current configuration, or invalid security state (refer to TCG Storage Interface Interactions Specification).
+15h Namespace Insufficient Capacity: Creating the namespace requires more free space than is currently available.
 The Command Specific Information field of the Error Information Log specifies the total amount of NVM capacity required to create the namespace in bytes.
 16h Namespace Identifier Unavailable: The number of namespaces supported has been exceeded.
 1Bh Thin Provisioning Not Supported: Thin provisioning is not supported by the controller.

 Dword 0 of the completion queue entry contains the Namespace Identifier created.
-The definition of Dword 0 of the completion queue entry is in Figure 104.
+The definition of Dword 0 of the completion queue entry is in Figure 125.

-Figure 104: Namespace Management - Completion Queue Entry Dword 0
+Figure 125: Namespace Management - Completion Queue Entry Dword 0

-Bit Description 31:00 Namespace Identifier (NSID): This field specifies the namespace identifier created in a Create 31.00 operation.
+Bit Description 31:00 Namespace Identifier (NSID): This field specifies the namespace identifier created in a Create operation.
 This field is reserved for all other operations.

-5.14 Set Features command
+5.21 Set Features command